JuliaSmoothOptimizers/CUTEst.jl/docs/src/index.md

 There is also a specialized API which provides a more CUTEst-like interface, and a core API which is only a wrapper for CUTEst.
-The documentation os these is under construction.
+The documentation of these is under construction.